 Recovery starts with damage decreasing over time, and it might get worse before it gets better.
 Eventually, your fish will start to return to its normal color and behavior.

-Signs of fin recovery can be a little hard to identify as a regrowing fin actually looks very similar to the beginning stages of fin rot; regrowing fins will have healthy, clear, or white edges that could make you second guess another infection.
+Signs of fin recovery can be a little hard to identify as a regrowing fin looks very similar to the beginning stages of fin rot; regrowing fins will have healthy, clear, or white edges that could make you second guess another infection.

 There are some big differences between fin regrowth and fin rot, though.
 Mainly, the new growth will look healthy and uniform.
 There won’t be any rips and the fins should effortlessly flow.